trentnable/SmolVLM_Visual_Assistance/README.md

 curl -L -o tinyllama0.3_Q4_K_M.gguf "https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v0.3-GGUF/resolve/main/tinyllama-1.1b-chat-v0.3.Q4_K_M.gguf"
 ```

-Edit the 'smolvlm_server.bat', 'tinyllama_server.bat', and 'phi3_server.bat' scripts to use the directories where your project and virtual environment are.
+Edit the 'smolvlm_server.bat', 'tinyllama_server.bat', and 'phi3_server.bat' scripts to use the directories of llama-cli.exe and the models.
+Templates for the .bat files are included in this repo.

 For 'smolvlm_server.bat':
 ```bash